defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

         "displayname":  "User Manager"
 ```

 Maintaining the theme of `logs`, I determined `UserLogger` might be a solid one to check out first.
-I queried the service to check its current status first.
+I queried the service to check its current status.

 ```bash
 C:\Users\hacker\Desktop>cmd /c "sc qc userlogger"